k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 The purpose of this plugin is to check the % of null values per column, using the data snapshot.
 The nullability percentage is calculated on each column of non-empty tables.

-As a result, the **Nullability Percentage** property is added to the field's properties when the its calculated value is above the threshold.
+As a result, the **Null Percentage** property is added to the field's properties when the calculated value is above the threshold.

-For example, when 30% of the values in a certain field are null, the Nullability Percentage property will be added to this field with the value = 0.3.
+For example, when 30% of the values in a certain field are null, the Null Percentage property will be added to this field with the value = 0.3.
 However, if 20% or less of the values in this field are null, then this property would not be added.